GoogleCloudPlatform/generative-ai/vision/use-cases/hey_llm/README.md

 ## Updating the script

-To update the existing spreadsheet and associated script file with the latest source code, create a `.clasp.json` file in the same directory as this README file with the following content and run `npm run push`.
+To update the existing spreadsheet and associated script file with the latest source code, create a `.clasp.json` file in the same directory as this readme file with the following content and run `npm run push`.

 ```json
 {"parentId": ["XXXXXX"], "scriptId": "YYYYYY", "rootDir": "./src"}